-- Support from the City and County and with the help of future ESG funding, where possible, to fund motel/hotel vouchers plus case management services for any overflow needs for homeless population during COVID-19 - Post COVID-19 and now, find ways to use existing facilities (Catholic Charities and Salvation Army, or others), to provide laundry/showers.
+- Support from the City and County and with the help of future Emergency Solutions Grant as part of the CARES Act funding, where possible, to fund motel/hotel vouchers plus case management services for any overflow needs for homeless population during COVID-19. - Post COVID-19 and now, find ways to use existing facilities (Catholic Charities and Salvation Army, or others), to provide laundry/showers.
 The Salvation Army and the Warming Shelter both already have experience providing these services during the day.
-Creatively strategize how on to improve these services. - Creatively partner with other agencies or with existing facilities to provide other community services in the proposal (for example, the library, Coulee Council on Addictions, churches, the Salvation Army etc.) - Work with other agencies on a more thoughtful approach and discussion on developing a resource center that can also provide housing as part of the solution.
+Creatively strategize how on to improve these services. - Creatively partner with other agencies, facilities and neighboring municipalities to provide other community services in the proposal (for example, the library, Coulee Council on Addictions, churches, the Salvation Army etc.). - Work with other agencies on a more thoughtful approach and discussion on developing a resource center that can also provide housing as part of the solution.